systemswatch/process-watch/README.md

 The Memory Process Profiler, will monitor the memory utilization for the process you dictate at the interval you specify and write a log entry when you exceed a memory threshold you define in the logs directory under the naming convention `your-file-name-mem-profiler.log`.
 Memory Process Profiler can also take action when the memory threshold is exceeded.
 We recommend you write a shell script for the wanted action or actions upon exceeding the memory threshold.

+**Actions**

+If you choose to have an action triggered we recommend you write a shell script for the action and put it in the actions directory.
+The shell script can be bash or language of your choosing as long as its executable and can be called by its path (ex. `/usr/local/process-watch/actions/action.sh`), also ensure the script has an interpreter defined (ex. `#!/bin/bash`).
+Example actions could be restarting the process, collecting troubleshooting info, notification or anything you need during when the threshold is met.

 You can create a Memory Process Profiler via the Process Profiler Configuration Menu by choosing the option "Create Memory Process Profiler".

 See the following example below for configuration options: